Žan Tabak: Post-NBA career

 On June 30, 2021, Tabak signed with San Pablo Burgos of the Liga ACB.
 In November, 2021, after a series of bad results, he left the club.

 On May 9, 2022, he has signed with Trefl Sopot of the PLK.

-Personal
+Personal life

-In the mid-1990s, Tabak married Gorana Tvrdić, daughter of retired professional basketball player Rato Tvrdić, having met her several years earlier while playing for KK Split.
+In the mid-1990s, Tabak married Gorana Tvrdić, daughter of former professional basketball player Rato Tvrdić, having met her several years earlier while playing for KK Split.
 The couple has three children and has been residing in Madrid since 2001.

 In March 2020, Tabak's wife Gorana contracted COVID-19 in Madrid and within weeks developed severe symptoms for which she was intubated and placed in a 16-day induced coma.
 By late April 2020, her condition improved and she got released for home rehabilitation.